weaveworks/weave/site/ipam/allocation-multi-ipam.md

 ---

 IP subnets are used to define or restrict routing.
-By default, Weave puts all containers into a subnet that spans the entire allocation range, so that every Weave-attached container can communicate with every other Weave-attached container.
+By default, Weave Net puts all containers into a subnet that spans the entire allocation range, so that every Weave-attached container can communicate with every other Weave-attached container.